Why Yubikey

 While we are waiting for U2F to become universal so that we can go back to having the same short and easy to remember password on all the sites, strong passwords are only practical if you use a password manager - a service that stores your passwords, detects when you are logging into a site it knows about, and supplies the password.

-I chose one such password manager - LastPass.
-I stored login information about the sites I frequent in it, drained passwords from the browser’s built-in password manager and told the browser to stop collecting my passwords.
+I stored login information about the sites I frequent in the password manager, drained passwords from the browser’s built-in password manager and told the browser to stop collecting my passwords.

 When all the passwords are stored in a password manager, the question arises: how secure is the password manager itself?
-Well, one of the reasons why I chose LastPass (in addition to raving reviews) is - it supports multiple flavors of 2-factor authentication, including the Authenticator codes - and the OTP (one-time passwords) that Yubikey Neo supports directly!
+Current password managers support multiple flavors of 2-factor authentication, including the Authenticator codes - and the OTP (one-time passwords) that Yubikey supports directly.

-LastPass allows up to three tokens to be registered for one account, to allow for the recovery in case the token is lost.
+Usually, Yubikey support requires a for paid accounts, but the price is reasonable: around $40/year for a family.
+Multiple tokens can be registered for one account, to allow for the recovery in case the token is lost.
 One can get a (cheaper) OTP-only Yubico token for this purpose - or get Yubike Neo/4C tokens for the family members and cross-register them :)

 SSH